rtm0/vm-util/pt-index/docs/README.md

 [benchmark results](perf.md) for different cases.

 Legacy indexDBs will not become fully read-only though.
-It is possible that new entries will be added to to them when a timeseries is deleted.
+It is possible that new entries will be added to them when a timeseries is deleted.
 For this reason background merges in legacy indexDBs are still possible.

 A legacy indexDB gets deleted when it becomes fully outside the retention